Navigation auf uzh.ch

 Research projects

-The project chaired by PD Dr. Caroline Weckerle at University of Zurich will explore the role of museums as agents of change for effective, safe, culturally embedded, and sustainable knowledge transfer in Uganda.
-The projectpartners will combine epidemiology, ethnobotany and socio-cultural research to analyze underlying dynamics and interrelations of contemporary knowledge transmission in the field of Traditional Medicine.
+The project chaired by PD Dr. Caroline Weckerle at University of Zurich explores the role of museums as agents of change for effective, safe, culturally embedded, and sustainable knowledge transfer in Uganda.
+The project partners combine epidemiology, ethnobotany and socio-cultural research to analyze underlying dynamics and interrelations of contemporary knowledge transmission in the field of Traditional Medicine.

 Project Website